Indonesia 14-Day Itinerary

 • 19:00 — Dinner at Gudeg Yu Djum

-Transport: Local taxi/Private Car and walking within Yogyakarta city and nearby sites.
+Transport: Private transfer or ride-hailing and walking within Yogyakarta city and nearby sites.

 Day 4: Borobudur day trip